Opetushallitus/oti/README.md

 working connections to OPH services (translations, LDAP, CAS etc.), so a VPN configuration and valid credentials are required.

+Also, for vetuma payment to go through, return address must be HTTPS protocol.
+Self-signed certificates are enough, for example when used with a simple nodejs proxy.

 ### Configuration

 The application uses [Duct framework](https://github.com/duct-framework/duct) which is based on